FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 {Terms}

 you may redistribute this code & even edit it! i only ask that you credit me for the code :)

+{Support}

+if you'd like to support my random shananagains then feel free! https://www.patreon.com/freneticfurry i intend to keep most if not all of my things free so supporting would be very nice :)